 Convenience Store Interviewing Strategies

-Keeping a convenience store fully staffed has always been a challenge, and with low unemployment rates right now, operators are really feeling squeezed.
+Keeping a convenience store fully staffed has always been a challenge, and with current events, operators are really feeling squeezed.
 Once you recruit potential employees, the next step is interviewing the people who seem like a good fit.
 Follow these convenience store interviewing strategies.

 Take Your Time